-As part of our comprehensive array of programs, seminars and service, Harbor Hospital's LifeResource Center served as the bricks and mortar centerpiece of our community outreach program during FY 2009.
-Located on the Harbor campus, it is a spacious facility where community members can learn more about health topics and practice healthy lifestyles.
-Each month, Harbor offers an assortment of free and low-cost education programs and lectures for every member of the family.
+As part of our comprehensive array of services, Harbor Hospital offers an assortment of free and low-cost education programs and lectures for every member of the family.
 Presenters include our physicians and other health care experts, who discuss a variety of diagnoses, diabetes and wound care, personal safety and stress relief - just to name a few.
-This year we have partnered with several other organizations to provide community training on child safety seat installation, driver safety education for seniors and a free glaucoma screening.
+This year we partnered with several other organizations to provide driver safety education for seniors, informational updates on arthritis and uterine fibroids, and two free glaucoma screenings.

-We also continue to offer free health seminars in our Baum Auditorium, as well as at convenient locations in Baltimore, Howard and Anne Arundel counties.
 In addition, we allow our partners in the community to utilize our facilities for meetings.
 This practice saves them a great deal of money on room rentals, and offers a convenient local meeting space-with free parking-for their constituents.
+Organizations who used our conference facilities free of charge during FY 2010 included the Boy Scouts of America, a local Alcoholics Anonymous group, the South Baltimore Learning Center and the Cherry Hill Economic Development Coalition.